mcdemarco/the-new-kitchen-cookbook/poultry/treda.md

 # Treda

 I cut this down from Cooking at the Kasbah because my package of chicken quarters was only 1 1/2 lbs., instead of the recommended 2 1/2 lbs. of thighs.
 I also figured out various substitutions as noted in the recipe, though later I found a huge bag of fenugreek seed, so I'm set for life.
+Sometimes I make the whole 2 1/2 lbs. chicken, but my style, so those instructions are also included.

 The translated title in Cooking at the Kasbah was "Tagine of Chicken and Lentils with Fenugreek."